Hanstyl/README-Make-o-Matic/README.md

   ## Description

-  This is a command line application that prompts for information and accepts user input in order to expedite the creation of a ReamMe file.
+  This is a command line application that prompts for information and accepts user input in order to expedite the creation of a ReadMe file.
 The ReadMe file generated at the end of the questionnaire will look and read like a professional ReadMe file.

   ## Table of Contents